 Students who are not enrolled in a degree program follow the University Special Student tuition schedule.
-To find the correct rates, select “Special” under the Student Career dropdown menu.
+To find the correct rates, select “Special” under the Choose a Program dropdown.
 Note: Wisconsin residents and non-residents are charged different rates.

 Students not also enrolled in a degree program are not eligible for School of Nursing assistantships or scholarships but may be eligible for scholarships through the Adult Career and Special Student Services Office within the Division of Continuing Studies.

-Apply by submitting the application form, which you can download from this page, along with official transcripts of all college-level coursework.
+Apply by submitting the application form (pdf), along with official transcripts of all college-level coursework.
 The application asks about your education and work experience.
 There is one essay question about why you want to be a school nurse.

 If You are Not Currently Enrolled at UW–Madison